fmager/real-time/README.md

 get students used to logging.
 Introduce anyhow for better error handling?
 * [Loom](https://docs.rs/loom/latest/loom/)

-## Installation

-* [Install Rust](https://www.rust-lang.org/tools/install).
-A version of Rust supporting edition 2021 is needed.
-* git clone this code
-* In the command line write ```cargo run --release```.
-This might take a while.
-* For IDE, I prefere VS Code with the extensions rust-analyzer, CodeLLDB, Rust Syntax, WGSL, wgsl-analyzer and optionally Dracula For Rust Theme.

-## Testing
-On some computers the GPU tests will currently fail unless being run with ```cargo test -- --test-threads=1``` Even then it might fail.
-You can just try a few more times or try to run tests individually.
-It is because of the queue and device being acquired several times.
-This is likely to happen less on bigger GPU's.

 ## References and additional reading

 [High Performance Machine Learning](https://engineering.nyu.edu/sites/default/files/2022-01/ECE_GY_9143_S22.pdf)